 Key aspects of diplomatic relations

 The SDC has been active in Bolivia since 1968.
-As part of its cooperation strategy, the SDC carries out projects in the areas of decentralisation, human rights, climate change mitigation, and employment and income.
+As part of its cooperation strategy, the SDC has carried out projects in the areas of decentralisation and human rights, climate change mitigation, and employment and income.
 Since 2013 consular matters have been handled by the regional consular centre for the Andes in Lima.

-Switzerland and Bolivia have agreements covering investment protection, air transport, and technical and scientific cooperation.
+Switzerland and Bolivia have agreements covering air transport, technical and scientific cooperation, and disaster relief.

 Trade between the two countries is relatively modest.
-In 2017, Switzerland imported goods – primarily agricultural and mining products – worth CHF 9.53 million from Bolivia.
-Swiss exports to Bolivia – machines, medical instruments and pharmaceutical products – amounted to CHF 26.85 million in 2017.
+In 2018, Switzerland imported goods – primarily agricultural and mining products – worth close to CHF 7 million from Bolivia.
+Swiss exports to Bolivia – primarily machinery, medical instruments and pharmaceutical products – amounted to CHF 23.5 million.

-Swiss direct investments in Bolivia amounted to CHF 59 million at the end of 2016.
-Swiss companies in Bolivia currently employ 881 people.
+Swiss direct investments in Bolivia amounted to CHF 67 million at the end of 2017.
+Swiss companies in Bolivia currently employ around 800 people.

 Cooperation in education, research and innovation